mcshoggoth/writing/writer's block.md

 When you can't make progress in writing, write about the process of writing instead. just write about anything.
 Nick Cave: "There She Goes My Beautiful World" - about writer's block, muse, etc.

+# A Break from the main thing you're working on

+## Writing about something interesting rather than the work you are doing right now